davidwbutts/flutter_movies/README.md

 - Sqlite db using Drift (formerly moor)

 ## TODOs
+- store movies in database for offline use
+- store movies in database for offline use
 - network connectivity handling
 - analytics / logging
 - remote api pagination